chingu-voyages/Handbook/docs/resources/techresources/uiux.md

 #### 3.1 Finalize your Brand Personality

-**_Objective:_** Name the app and describe its character with words like playful or reliable, dynamic or solid, etc.
+**_Objective:_** Choose a unique and descriptive name for your app.

 **_How?_**
-1. ...
-2. ...
+1. Name the app and describe its character with words like playful or reliable, dynamic or solid, etc.

 **_Resources:_**